gravitational/teleport/rfd/0162-machine-id-token-join-method-bot-instance.md

   for the BotInstance.

 This endpoint will be called by `tbot` immediately after it has initially authenticated.
-After a heartbeat has succesfully completed, another should be scheduled for an hour after.
+After a heartbeat has successfully completed, another should be scheduled for a half hour after.
 A small amount of jitter should be added to the heartbeat period to avoid a thundering herd of heartbeats.

-If the heartbeat fails, then `tbot` should retry on a exponential backoff.
+If the heartbeat fails, then `tbot` should retry on an exponential backoff.

 ##### Alternative: Submit Heartbeat Data on Join/Renew